Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 The first few patients will have a low dose of AZD0424.
 If they don’t have any serious side effects, the next few patients will have a higher dose.
 And so on, until the researchers find the best dose to give.
 This is called a dose escalation study.

-Once the researchers have found the highest dose of AZD0424 that at least 6 people had safely, they will give this dose to 12 more people to learn more about the effect the drug has on the body.
+Once the researchers have found the highest dose of AZD0424 that at least 6 people had safely, they may give this dose to up to 6 more people to learn more about the effect the drug has on the body.

 You will see the trial team and have some tests before you start treatment.
 The tests include